Learning Support Policy

 - To develop a partnership with all members of the teaching staff to ensure that there is a positive approach to the learning of pupils with special educational needs or disabilities

-Your child’s class teacher will make regular observations in relation to their development across the seven areas of learning.
+The Reception class teacher will make regular observations in relation to a pupil's development across the seven areas of learning.

 The SENCO will work closely with the class teacher and parents to investigate the concern further.

 - Meetings will be held between the SENCO, class teacher and parents when needed to keep everyone informed of next steps and required actions if any.

 - The class teacher will collect more information about the area of concern and feedback to the SENCO.

 - The SENCO may observe your child over several sessions.